XenyxNZ/Arma-3-Performance-Guide/Guide.md

 **RAM**

 * For modern systems using DDR5, a kit of RAM running at 6000 MT/s with a CAS latency (CL) of 30 or lower is recommended.

-<sup>Intel systems are able to utilize much higher memory speeds than 6000 MT/s, however as of writing this, the ability to stably run speeds beyond ~6800 MT/s is extremely dependent on the motherboard & quality of the CPU's integrated memory controller (IMC).</sup>
+<sub>Intel systems are able to utilize much higher memory speeds than 6000 MT/s, however as of writing this, the ability to stably run speeds beyond ~6800 MT/s is extremely dependent on the motherboard & quality of the CPU's integrated memory controller (IMC).</sub>

 * For older systems using DDR4, a kit of RAM running at 3600 MT/s with a CAS latency (CL) of 16 or lower is recommended.